-Parenting styles are normal behavioral tactics that parents use to control and help their children socialize.
+Parenting styles are normal behavioural tactics that parents use to control and help their children socialise.
 Every family has a different style of bringing their children up.
-Developmental psychologists have been trying for a long time to find out how the behavior of a parent effects that of a child.
-However, the effect of a parental behavior on the action of a child is yet difficult to ascertain.
+Developmental psychologists have been trying for a long time to find out how the behaviour of a parent effects that of a child.
+However, the effect of a parental behaviour on the action of a child is yet difficult to ascertain.

 Various psychologists like Sigmund Freud, Carl Jung have tried to understand how the behavior of the children is influenced by their parents.
 Diana Baumrind is one psychologist who has tried to classify the style of parenting.
 According to “Baumrind’s Parenting Typology”, there are four elements that helps in shaping an effective parenting.
 These are:

 Through her research, she identified three styles of parenting:

 - Authoritative parenting

 - Permissive parenting

 The four parenting styles:

 Maccoby and Martin (1983), expanded upon Baumrind’s three parenting styles.
 Thus, the parenting styles that are known today are: